 It forced us to spend more points for the first night downtown, but at least we had a great view.

-By the way, both of those reward currencies are listed in our free cheat sheet of the essential reward programs for Canadian travelers; you should really download it.
+By the way, both of those reward currencies (Avios and Marriott points) are listed in our free cheat sheet of the essential reward programs for Canadian travelers; you should really download it.

 (Welcome bonuses can give you tens of thousands of these points: Avios points can be obtained by transferring points from the HSBC World Elite Mastercard, the Platinum Card from American Express, or the American Express Gold Rewards Card for example — and Marriott points are easier than ever to get with the current highest-ever offers on both the Marriott Bonvoy American Express Card and the American Express Cobalt Card.)